Battlemorph: Reception

 Battlemorph garnered generally favorable reception from critics.
 Game Players's Patrick Baggatta lauded its graphical prowess, gameplay depth, innovative environment design, and the ability to fly in any direction and travel underwater, but found the above-ground navigation problematic due to the draw distance and the aircraft's control initially difficult.
 GameFan's Dave Halverson and Casey Loe praised the ambient techno-style music, larger worlds, varied mission objectives, and overall improvements made over Cybermorph.
 Halverson called it "one of the Jag's brightest lights", though Loe acknowledged that "it won't blow anyone away with its 3-D capabilities".

 VideoGames magazine commented that the game looked and played better compared to Cybermorph, citing the variety of enemies, controls, and fast-pacing.
-Next Generation regarded it as "a truly innovative action game and a must-have for Jaguar owners."
-They commented mainly on the graphics, contending that while they have little detail and short draw distance, they carry a strong sense of style and suspense, particularly in the effective use of underwater sections.
-They further admitted that the full motion video cutscenes have some value, while concurring with Baggatta that the controls are imperfect but said they become easier with practice.
-Game Zero Magazines two reviewers noted the ability to dive into bodies of water and commended the game's soundtrack, diverse objectives, and controls, but criticized its limited texture mapping, intermissions, and the announcer voice.
+Next Generation contended that while the graphics have little detail and a short draw distance, they carry a strong sense of style and suspense, particularly in the underwater sections.
+They also concurred with Baggatta that the controls are imperfect but said they become easier with practice.
+Evan Morris and Bryan Carter of Game Zero Magazine noted the ability to dive into bodies of water and commended the game's soundtrack, diverse objectives, and controls, but criticized its limited texture mapping, intermissions, and the announcer voice.

-GamePro's brief review, however, argued that "Battlemorph provides below-average terrain-skimming shooting in a typical polygon environment and features really poor control.
-While the tunnel and underwater areas refresh this tedious game, the dismal one-color landscapes are the same as those in half of the Jaguar games out there."
+GamePro's brief review, however, argued that "Battlemorph provides below-average terrain-skimming shooting in a typical polygon environment and features really poor control."
 German publication ST-Computer noted the diegetic music and frame rate, but felt that it was graphically limited.
 Marc Abramson of the French ST Magazine disagreed with other reviewers regarding the usage of texture mapping for objects and enemies, finding it to be an improvement over Cybermorph, while praising the scenery, intermission cutscenes, complex missions, and overall longevity.

 Fun Generation's Martin Weidner and Stephan Girlich gave positive remarks to the audiovisual presentation and gameplay.
 MAN!AC Oliver Ehrle commended the different missions and controls, but ultimately opined that the game played identical to its predecessor.
 ST Format's Frank Charlton echoed similar thoughts as other critics praising the game, lauding its appealing visuals, atmospheric music, varied missions, and lack of slowdown.
-Atari Gaming Headquarters' Brian C. Bessemer regarded it as "an excellent sequel to Cybermorph", highlighting its replayability, audio, and lack of loading times, but did not concurred with Charlton about the visuals, stating that they "just don't mix all too well."
+Atari Gaming Headquarters' Brian C. Bessemer regarded it as "an excellent sequel to Cybermorph", highlighting its replayability, audio, and lack of loading times, but did not concur with Charlton about the visuals, stating that they "just don't mix all too well."